-FIGURE 7: THE NATSOPA MEMORIAL HOME, WELLSBOROUGH, 1936 © HISTORIC ENGLAND
+FIGURE 7: THE NATSOPA MEMORIAL HOME, WELLSBOROUGH, 1936

+© HISTORIC ENGLAND

-- 5.29 The site contained three main buildings, two bungalows, a pavilion, gardens, a chapel, and a hall. - 5.30 This remote site had become victim to arson, vandalism and other antisocial behaviour and was a local eyesore.
-In June 2016, a major fire caused significant damage. - 5.31 The site was allocated for housing development in the first Sheepy Parish Neighbourhood Plan.
-On 13 September 2019, approval of reserved matters of outline planning permission 17/01050/0UT was granted for a residential development of 18 new dwellings and the conversion and extension of the chapel to residential.
+Plan.
+On 13 September 2019, approval of reserved matters of outline planning permission 17/01050/OUT was granted for a residential development of 18 new dwellings and the conversion and extension of the chapel to residential.